Viper Documentation

 - Viper deducts the platform fee from your SOL, ETH, or BNB amount.

-- The remaining amount is swapped for the token — via Jupiter V2 (Solana), 0x Protocol (Base), 0x Protocol with PancakeSwap V2/V3 (BSC), or 0x Protocol with Uniswap V2/V3 + SushiSwap (Ethereum).
+- The remaining amount is swapped for the token — via Jupiter V2 (Solana), 0x Protocol (Base), 0x Protocol with PancakeSwap V2/V3 (BSC), 0x Protocol with Uniswap V2/V3 + SushiSwap (Ethereum), or 0x Protocol with HyperSwap V3 + Kittenswap (Hyperliquid).

 - The trade is recorded to your history for P&L tracking.

-- You get a confirmation message with the amount received, price, and a Solscan (Solana), Basescan (Base), BscScan (BSC), or Etherscan (Ethereum) link.
+- You get a confirmation message with the amount received, price, and a Solscan (Solana), Basescan (Base), BscScan (BSC), Etherscan (Ethereum), or HyperEVMScan (Hyperliquid) link.

 Selling Tokens

-Sell all or part of any position on Solana, Base, BSC, or Ethereum.
+Sell all or part of any position on Solana, Base, BSC, Ethereum, or Hyperliquid.

 From Positions